isabella232/conversation-samples/README.md

 # conversation-samples

-This repo is served to provide you some of the examples of how to use Sinch API with other platforms.
+Here you will find conversation API sample code to help understand how you can integrate with various platforms.

 ## What in this repository